 First, let’s discuss the legality of carrying an extra magazine.
 There are several states that impose restrictions on the number of rounds a magazine can hold — magazine capacity.
-However, these states do not restrict an individual licensed to carry a concealed weapon from carrying an extra magazine (or multiple mags) provided they adhere to magazine capacity restrictions.
+However, these states do not restrict an individual licensed to carry a concealed firearm from carrying an extra magazine (or multiple mags) provided they adhere to magazine capacity restrictions.

 Should You Be Carrying A Spare Mag In Your Kit?